-Dawn Wilson is excited to announce an opportunity to photograph the night skies during the peak of the Perseid Meteor Shower in Rocky Mountain National Park.
-This small photo workshop for two nights only combines a classroom lecture at the Estes Park Memorial Observatory and then a trip into Rocky Mountain National Park to photograph the stars and meteors at two locations — an alpine lake and a mountain meadow.
+Dawn Wilson, author of the upcoming book 100 Things to Do in Estes Park Before You Die, is excited to announce an opportunity to photograph the night skies during the peak of the Perseid Meteor Shower in Rocky Mountain National Park.
+This small photo workshop for two nights only combines a classroom lecture at the Estes Park Memorial Observatory to talk about the night skies of the area and how to photograph them, and then a trip into Rocky Mountain National Park to photograph the stars and meteors at two locations — an alpine lake and a mountain meadow.

 The Perseids is one of the most popular meteor showers because of its timing with the warm month of August.
 Sky watchers can head out in the comfort of the summer air (albeit still cool at Colorado's higher elevations) to watch about a meteor a minute dash across the sky.
 Named for the constellation Perseus, this year's shower coincides with a waning crescent moon, providing the dark skies needed for night photography.